ccb-hms/computervision/README.md

 O2 is the linux-based high-performance computing platform at Harvard Medical School.
 The platform is managed by the Research Computing Group, part of [HMS IT](http://it.hms.harvard.edu/), and documented on the [O2 documentation website](https://harvardmed.atlassian.net/wiki/spaces/O2/overview?homepageId=1586790623).
-The cluster does not support Docker at this time, so please follow the instructions to get started with the computer vision repository and Jupyter Notebooks [here](./docs/O2_install.md).
+The cluster does not support Docker at this time, so we recommend creating a virtual environment using [Pipenv](https://pipenv.readthedocs.io/en/latest/) as above.
+Or, follow the instructions to get started with the computer vision repository and Jupyter Notebooks on O2 [here](./docs/O2_install.md).

 <img src="https://user-images.githubusercontent.com/12534576/192582340-4c9e4401-1fe6-4dbb-95bb-fdbba5493f61.png"/>